-Since inception, the Company has incurred losses through March 31, 2014 totaling \$232.6 million and has not generated positive cash flows from operations.
-The Company expects such losses to continue into the foreseeable future as it continues to develop and commercialize its technologies.
-The Company may need to obtain additional financing and there can be no assurance that the Company will be successful in obtaining additional financing on favorable terms, or at all.
+The Company's activities are subject to significant risk and uncertainties, including the ability to obtain additional financing and there can be no assurance that the Company will be successful in obtaining additional financing on favorable terms, or at all.
 If adequate funds are not available, the Company may have to delay development or commercialization of products or license to third parties the rights to commercialize products or technologies that the Company would otherwise seek to commercialize.
 See Note 2.